Wasappli/WAAppRouting/README.md

 }
 ```

-There is a category I wrote on `UIViewController` which configure the object with merging for you.
+There is a category I wrote on `UIViewController` which configures the object with merging for you.
-So, you can now get the value directly with
+So, you can now get the value directly with:

 ```objc
 self.label.text = [NSString stringWithFormat:@"ArticleID: %@", ((ArticleAppLinkParameters *)self.appLinkRoutingParameters).articleID];`
 ```

-You can copy the parameters, set values for a future use
+You can copy the parameters, and set values for a future use:

 ```objc
 ArticleAppLinkParameters *params = [(ArticleAppLinkParameters *)self.appLinkRoutingParameters copy];
 params.articleTitle = [NSString stringWithFormat:@"My super article %ld", (long)indexPath.row];
 ```

-Grab the query with a white list
+Grab the query with a white list:

 ```objc
 NSString *query = [params queryStringWithWhiteList:@[@"articleID", @"articleTitle", @"displayType"];
 ```

 ### Advantages
-- Update any time the key on URLs without touching your code.
+- Update at any time the key on URLs without touching your code.
 - Avoid regressions when you add new parameters in the URL.
-- Easily build queries for moving from a controller to an other.
+- Easily build queries for moving from one controller to another.
-- Provide defaults values to a controller initialization.
+- Provide default values to a controller initialization.
 All your configuration is done in one place.

 ### Notes
 - Only `NSString` and `NSNumber` parameters are supported at this time (no `NSDate` for example)
-- This could seems to be a pain in the ass to implement rather than using directly the parameters.
-True.
-Keep in mind I thought about this one in a large progress with a big maintenance and evolutions plan involved.
+- This could seems to be a pain in the ass to implement rather than using the parameters directly.
+True but keep in mind I thought about this one in a large project with big maintenance and evolutions plan involved.

 #Contributing : Problems, Suggestions, Pull Requests?